dgraham6/Taxi-EDA/README.md

 - While short trips (e.g., 3 minutes) are plausible, a trip lasting over three days or spanning more than 50 miles is not.
 - Given that Washington, D.C., is approximately 50 miles wide, these outliers are highly unrealistic and can be safely removed due to their rarity.

+To pair along with these logical checks we can refernce our new external data to find extreme difference

 By addressing these issues, we significantly improve the quality and reliability of the dataset, ensuring that it is ready for analysis.